 Batam

-Batam is known for its nightlife and affordable prices.
-Budget travellers should prefer this island getaway located about an hour from Singapore.
-The island has casinos, shopping malls, and lots of bars and restaurants.
+Located about an hour south of Singapore, the Indonesian island of Batam is known for its nightlife and affordable prices, making it the perfect getaway for budget travellers.
+The island is home to casinos, shopping malls, and lots of bars and restaurants.

 Batam has a few cultural attractions.
 Start your trip to the island by visiting the Mesjid Raya Grand Mosque and the Maha Vihara Duta Maitreya Buddhist temple.
-These sites get more crowded throughout the day so arrive early.
+These sites get more crowded throughout the day; be sure arrive early.

 Use your afternoon to indulge in various water sports and recreational activities.
 A trip to the beach should offer everything from surfing to parasailing and jet skiing.

-In the evening, visit Waterfront City.
-It’s a bayside region with a commercial strip containing seafood restaurants and bars.
+In the evening, visit Waterfront City, a bayside region with a commercial strip containing seafood restaurants and bars.
 If you plan on staying overnight, you’ll likely find accommodations at one of the hotels or resorts in this area.

-Batam Island is part of the Riau Archipelago and connected to two of the other islands via the Barelang Bridges.
+Batam Island is part of the Riau Archipelago and is connected to two other islands via the Barelang Bridges.
 The six bridges allow you to easily travel between Batam, Rempang, and Galang.
 It’s also one of the most scenic spots on the island at night.

 How to get to Batam